gilluminate/GillNewMac/README.md

 Gill New Mac
 ==========

-for automating setup of a new mac
+For automating setup of a new mac

+(Requires XCode Dev Tools)

 1. [Download](https://github.com/gilluminate/GillNewMac/archive/master.zip "zip file")
 1. edit the *List files to your heart's content